The "Galiano Green:" A 2016 Public Space Challenge Winner

 On January 12th, BWCG presented the pocket park idea to the City's Landscape & Beautification Advisory Board, to get feedback on plant species, trees, and other technical details.
 The Board unanimously approved the "Galiano Green" concept as presented and congratulated the team on the beautiful site plan.

-Bike Walk Coral Gables, working with the City of Coral Gables' Public Works, Parks & Recreation, and Parking departments, is planning to open the downtown park in fall of 2017.
+Bike Walk Coral Gables, working with the City of Coral Gables' Public Works, Parks & Recreation, and Parking departments, is planning to open the Gliano Green park in November of 2017.